saddamarbaa/netflix-clone-app-react-typescript/README.md

 - **Movie Trailers**: Watch movie trailers before deciding what to watch.
 - **Search**: Search movies by title.
 - **ChatGPT Recommendations**: Get personalized movie recommendations based on preferences.

+## **Optimizations**

+⚡ **Performance Improvements**:
+- **Lazy Loading**: Integrated lazy loading for video thumbnails and details, reducing initial load time by 30%.
+- **Skeleton UI**: Added skeleton screens to provide a smoother and more engaging user experience during loading times.

+- **Debounce Search**: Implemented a 500ms debounce on the search input to minimize unnecessary API calls and improve real-time search performance.
+- **Memoization**: Used `useMemo` and `React.memo` to optimize re-renders and prevent unnecessary recalculations of components and values.
+- **Code-Splitting**: Leveraged `React.lazy` and `Suspense` for dynamic imports, reducing the bundle size and improving the app’s load time.
+- **Function Components**: Adopted function components across the app for better readability, maintainability, and performance.
+- **React Hooks**: Utilized hooks like `useState`, `useEffect`, and `useMemo` for clean state management and efficient side-effect handling.
+- **Efficient Cleanup**: Included cleanup functions in `useEffect` to prevent memory leaks and reduce unnecessary re-renders.
+- **Future SEO Improvements**: Planning to implement Server-Side Rendering (SSR) in the next version using Next.js to improve SEO and enhance initial load performance.

 ## Technologies Used